salom18/Projet_programmation-/README.md

 <a name="Structure"></a>
 ## Structure
--In " " you will find the whole script of our program.
+- In " " you will find the whole script of our program.
--In " " you will find all the packages we used.
+- In " " you will find all the packages we used.
--In " " you will find all the functions we used.
+- In " " you will find all the functions we used.
--In " " you will find the code which allows to extract the cheapest hotel from the Hotels.com website -In " " you will find the code which allows to obtain the meteo of a specific city at specific dates.
+- In " " you will find the code which allows to extract the cheapest hotel from the Hotels.com website
+- In " " you will find the code which allows to obtain the meteo of a specific city at specific dates.
--In " " you will find the code which allows to obtain the tweets about a specific city.
+- In " " you will find the code which allows to obtain the tweets about a specific city.